-- Child protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 1989 and associated guidance (see Working Together to Safeguard Children, An Interagency Guide to Safeguard and Promote the Welfare of Children) in respect of those children who have been identified as suffering, or being at risk of suffering harm. - Staff refers to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity. - Child refers to all young people who have not yet reached their 18th birthday. - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents - DSL: Designated Safeguarding Lead
+Child Protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 1989 and associated guidance (see Working Together to Safeguard Children, An Interagency Guide to Safeguard and Promote the Welfare of Children) in respect of those children who have been identified as suffering, or being at risk of suffering harm.

+Staff refers to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.

+Child refers to all young people who have not yet reached their 18th birthday.

+Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents

+DSL: Designated Safeguarding Lead

-3. Aims
+Aims

-- To provide all staff with the necessary information to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children - To ensure consistent good practice across the school - To demonstrate the school's commitment with regard to safeguarding children
+To provide all staff with the necessary information to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children

+To ensure consistent good practice across the school

+To demonstrate the school's commitment with regard to safeguarding children

-4. The role of school and college staff
+The role of school and college staff

-Our School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, and prevent concerns from escalating.

-- All our school and college staff have a responsibility to provide a safe environment in which children can learn. - Our school/college has a designated safeguarding lead who will provide support to our staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care. - All our staff will be equipped to identify children who may benefit from early help.
-Staff know in the first instance to discuss their concerns with the designated safeguarding lead, and understand they may be required to support other agencies and professionals in assessments for early help.

-• The Teachers' standards 2012 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public interest in the teaching professions as part of their professional duties.
+- Our School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, and prevent concerns from escalating. - All our school and college staff have a responsibility to provide a safe environment in which children can learn. - Our school/college has a DSL who will provide support to our staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+The DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - All our staff should be prepared to identify children who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - Any of our staff members who have a concern about a child's welfare should follow the referral processes (detailed on page 6).
+Staff should expect to support Social Workers and other agencies following any referral. - The Teachers' standards 2012 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public interest in the teaching professions as part of their professional duties.

-5. What school and college staff need to know
+What school and college staff need to know